Mcentenaro/Kunitz_domain_HMM/README.md

 ## Kunitz_domain_HMM
-In this repository is contained the supplementary material and data associated with the work conducted for the building and testing of a profile Hidden Markov Model for annotation of Kunitz proteins.
+This repository contains the supplementary material and data associated with the work conducted for the building and testing of a profile Hidden Markov Model for annotation of Kunitz proteins.

 ### Software used
 All the commands have been executed in a Conda enviroment (Anaconda 24.9.2)